SCasarotto/sralab.tools/README.md

 [sralab.tools](https://www.sralab.tools/) is a collection of helpful tools to save SRALab employees time.
 Please report any bugs or feature requests in the [issues tab](https://github.com/SCasarotto/sralab.tools/issues).

+## Disclaimer

+This code and tool is not associated with SRA Lab or any of its employees.
+It is provided as is, with no warranty or guarantee of any kind.
+Use at your own risk.

 ## Deployment

 After having run the `create-remix` command and selected "Vercel" as a deployment target, you only need to [import your Git repository](https://vercel.com/new) into Vercel, and it will be deployed.